 A claims year is the period in which a benefit's annual limits apply.
 This runs from 1st April through to the 31st March.
 For example, a Single member may claim for up to a maximum of $600 worth of GP fees between 1st April and 31st March.
 After 1st April, that $600 limit is set back to zero.

-What happens to my membership when I go on leave without pay?
+What happens to my membership when I am absent without pay?

-You should contact one of the KoruHealth administrators as soon as possible and let them know what you wish to do with your membership.
-You have the option of retaining membership (and paying fees directly), suspending membership (until you return from Leave) or ceasing membership.
+You should contact one of the Koruhealth administrators as soon as possible and let them know what you wish to do with your membership.
+You have the option of retaining membership (and paying fees directly), suspending membership for overseas secondments or parental leave (until you return from Leave) or ceasing membership.